TheDarkWeasel/protogame/README.md

 # BloodBuilder
 BloodBuilder is a simple RTS, with the following rules:
-  - Units are build for no costs at all
+  - Units are built for no costs at all
   - For constructing a building you need blood
   - Blood is provided by sacrificing units